Frequently Asked Questions

 Wear sturdy shoes or boots.

-Bring a water bottle (we will have water refill stations at the start/finish and at the midway point on the course).
+Bring a water bottle (we will have water refill stations at the start/finish and at several points on the course).

 Customize your experience by choosing from three distance options, participate solo or as a team